-Payment date for any These dividends shall be payable, on a quarterly basis, on the first bank business day in dividends (distribution Luxembourg of the month following the reference quarter based on an amount equal to the Shares only) difference between the last net asset value of the quarter and the initial subscription price.
-Payment date of Each Valuation Day. subscriptions, redemptions and conversions Additional information All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Hedged Share-Class will be allocated solely to the Hedged Share-Class.
-An additional maximum Share-Class Overlay Fee of 0,04% is charged for Overlay Share-Classes.
-The list of available Share-Classes of this Sub-Fund is available on www.gsam.com/responsible- investing.
+Payment date for any dividends (distribution Shares only) These dividends shall be payable, on a quarterly basis, on the first bank business day in Luxembourg of the month following the reference quarter based on an amount equal to the difference between the last net asset value of the quarter and the initial subscription price.
+Payment date of subscriptions, redemptions and conversions Each Valuation Day.
+Additional information All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Hedged Share-Class will be allocated solely to the Hedged Share-Class.
+An additional maximum Share-Class Overlay Fee of 0,04% is charged for Overlay Share-Classes The list of available Share-Classes of this Sub-Fund is available on www.gsam.com/responsible-investing.

 Share-Class Maximum Service Fee Maximum Management fee Fixed Service Fee

 A - 0.17% 0.05%

 В - 0.12% 0.05%

-C - 0.095% 0.04%
+С - 0.095% 0.04%

-E - 0.080% 0.04%
+Е - 0.080% 0.04%

 F - 0.10% 0.04%

 Z 0.04% - -

 Zz - - -